Running qemu-system-m68k in Windows

 So re-add the bootfloppy to the command line and boot A/UX, then follow the steps in the readme to install the update.

-Running qemu-system-m68k with NETBSD guests in Windows (Guide in progress)
+Running qemu-system-m68k with NETBSD guests in macOS

 The traditional way of installing NETBSD takes place from inside Mac OS, so to use this guide you need an already running system.
+The guide assumes you have Mac OS 8.1 installed and you are installing NetBSB 9.3

-So create an additional disk image onto which you can install NetBSD and add the image and the NetBSD installation iso to the command line:
+So create an additional disk image onto which you can install NetBSD.

-qemu-system-m68k.exe ^ -M q800 ^ -m 128 ^ -bios Quadra800.rom ^ -serial stdio ^ -display sdl ^ -net nic,model=dp83932 -net user ^ -drive file=pram.img,format=raw,if=mtd ^ -g 800x600x8 ^ -device scsi-hd,scsi-id=1,drive=hd1 ^ -drive file=system8.1.img,media=disk,format=raw,if=none,id=hd1 ^ -device scsi-hd,scsi-id=0,drive=hd0 ^ -drive file=netbsd92_1gb.img,media=disk,format=raw,if=none,id=hd0 ^ -device scsi-cd,scsi-id=3,drive=cd0 ^ -drive file=NetBSD-9.2-mac68k.iso,media=cdrom,if=none,id=cd0
+qemu-system-m68k ^ -M q800 ^ -m 128 ^ -bios Quadra800.rom ^ -drive file=pram-netbsd.img,format=raw,if=mtd ^ -display sdl ^ -g 800x600x8 ^ -device scsi-hd,scsi-id=1,drive=hd1 ^ -drive file=system8.1.img,media=disk,format=raw,if=none,id=hd1 ^ -device scsi-hd,scsi-id=0,drive=hd0 ^ -drive file=netbsd93.img,media=disk,format=raw,if=none,id=hd0 ^ -device scsi-cd,scsi-id=3,drive=cd0 ^ -drive file=NetBSD-9.3-mac68k.iso,media=cdrom,if=none,id=cd0

-Preparing a hard disk image
+Preparing the hard disk image for NetBSD

 Installation